 7. Hire - Candidates accept, sign, and start

-Every stage has a conversion rate, and every conversion rate represents both a filter (good - you're narrowing to quality) and a leak (bad - you're losing qualified people to friction, speed, or competition).
-The goal isn't to push everyone through.
-It's to make sure the right candidates don't fall out for the wrong reasons.
+Every stage has a conversion rate, and every conversion rate represents both a filter (good - you’re narrowing to quality) and a leak (bad - you’re losing qualified people to friction, speed, or competition).
+Pushing everyone through isn’t the goal.
+It’s making sure the right applicants don’t fall out for the wrong reasons.

 Why does the funnel metaphor matter?
 Because it forces you to think in numbers.
 Instead of wondering “why can’t we hire anyone?”, you ask “where exactly are we losing candidates?”
 That shift turns a vague frustration into a diagnostic framework with specific, fixable stages.